Huskydoodle dog — Siberian Husky and Poodle mix

 About the Huskydoodle

-The Huskydoodle is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Huskydoodle is best matched with experienced owners.
+The Huskydoodle is a cross between the Siberian Husky and Poodle.
+The Huskydoodle is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Huskydoodle is best matched with experienced owners.
 Typically standing 12 to 25 inches and weighing 40 to 60 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Huskydoodle brings a distinct combination of traits that sets it apart.
 The Huskydoodle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Huskydoodle loves being close to its people and forms strong bonds with every member of the household.